Fax your orders to (877) 471-1327

 • Lean proteins like chicken or fish

-The goal is pretty simple: avoid foods that heavily spike sugar or fat levels right before testing.
 A light breakfast is usually much better than grabbing fries and an energy drink on the way to your appointment.

 For more fasting guidance, you can also read: How Long Should You Fast Before a Blood Draw?